purdue-arc/arc_tutorials/snake_tutorial/docs/03_heading-controller.md

 License removed for brevity
 """
 ```
 This is the docstring for the file.
-It gives a quick description and also
+It gives a quick description and may also
-includes a license.
+include a license.

 ```python
 # Python